brandon-joseph/AnumuBot/README.md

 At the moment only I can add this bot to servers, so no installation is possible

 ## Bot Capabilities:
-At the moment the bot is capable of doing manythings, including but not limited to:
+At the moment the bot is capable of doing many things, including but not limited to:

 ### Misc:
 -  again      Rerolls the previous whatgame operation